Billionaire Profile

 Officer of the Order of Canada

-Promoted to Officer in the Order of Canada
+Promoted to Officer of the Order of Canada for contributions to public life and cultural enrichment.

 Philanthropy & Social Impact